Planning and Management of Buildings

 - The library’s operating budget, capital budget, and long range plan;

-- A study that identified the functions and services the library is to provide.
+- A study that identifies the functions and services the library provides.

-- Determine the current and future functionality of the facility.
+- Determines the current and future functionality of the facility.

-- Determine the capital investment needs of the facility (replacement, remodeling, refurbishing, or expansion).
+- Determines the capital investment needs of the facility (replacement, remodeling, refurbishing, or expansion).